ooluseye16/hngbegins/README.md

 # hngbegins
-Task 1 of HNG Intership 7
+Task 1 of HNG Internship 7